Program overview

 Featured Experiences

-• Opportunity to undertake a major research project in the fourth year, providing hands-on experience in historical research.
+• Opportunity to undertake a major research project under faculty supervision.

-• Courses cover a wide array of topics, including Indigenous history, military history, and environmental history, allowing students to explore diverse historical perspectives.
+• Courses cover a wide array of topics, including women’s history, Indigenous history, and environmental history.

-• Students can complete a minor in history entirely in French, catering to bilingual learners.
+• Possibility to complete a minor in history with courses offered entirely in French.

 Career Options